The Regina Monologues: Plot

 At the Old Bailey, Homer is put on trial for causing harm to the Queen as well as wrecking her carriage.
 Representing himself (which Marge assumed would have made no difference), he humiliates himself by calling the Queen an impostor, since her luggage is inscribed "H.R.H." which he believes is short for "Henrietta R. Hippo", and mistaking the judge for a woman due to the wig he is wearing.
 The Queen, highly offended, demands that he be executed.
 At the Tower of London, where he awaits his execution, he is called from outside by his family and Lisa tells him that he can use a secret tunnel that Sir Walter Raleigh built to escape.
 However, the tunnel leads straight into the Queen's bedroom, and she calls her guards.
 Homer pleads with the Queen to find it in her heart to forgive him, and she allows him to leave the country on the condition that he and the rest of his family take Madonna back to America with him.
-As they prepare to leave, Edwina appears and introduces Abe to her daughter Abbey, who is essentially a British female version of Homer.
-Realizing he is her father, Grampa runs away quickly to the plane, while Homer appears smitten by his half-sister.
+As they prepare to leave, Edwina appears and introduces Abe to her daughter Abbey, who is essentially a female version of Homer.
+Realizing he is her father, Abe runs away quickly to the plane, while Homer and his half-sister are happy to meet each other.